-- According to No. 5102 of the same regulation, "skin cancer or skin lesions tending to cancer caused by soot, crude paraffin, tar, anthracene, pix or similar substances" must also be taken into account.
+- According to No. 5102 of the same regulation, "skin cancer or skin lesions tending to cancer caused by carbon black, crude paraffin, tar, anthracene, pix or similar substances" must also be taken into account.

-- Further diseases relevant for the dermatological appraisal are represented by the following numbers:
+Other diseases relevant to dermatological assessment are represented by the following numbers:

 - No. 2402: Diseases caused by ionizing radiation (e.g. X-ray ulcer).